 - Timothy S. Sullivan

 - Timothy Sullivan is the CEO of Cutterman LLC, a consulting firm that assists companies and governments in maritime leadership and human performance cycle management, maritime and environmental operations, crisis management and communications and strategic partnerships.
-Rear Admiral Sullivan recently completed a 36-year career with the U.S. Coast Guard.
-He was formerly head of the U.S. Coast Guard’s Force Readiness Command (FORCECOM) with a mission to “prepare the Coast Guard’s total workforce.”
-He oversaw a $300M budget encompassing seven large training centers and 8 subordinate units delivering 800 individual courses to 42,000 students per year.
-In prior assignments he served as the Deputy for the Coast Guard Pacific Area in charge of operations in the entire Pacific Theatre; as the Senior Military Advisor to the Secretary of Homeland Security where he was the primary coordinator between the Departments of Defense and Homeland Security; and as an operational advisor to the Secretary during Hurricanes Katrina and Rita.
+Rear Admiral Sullivan completed a 36-year career with the U.S. Coast Guard.
+As head of the U.S. Coast Guard’s Force Readiness Command (FORCECOM), he oversaw a $300M budget encompassing seven large training centers delivering courses to 42,000 students per year.
+In prior assignments he served as the Deputy for the Coast Guard Pacific Area; as the Senior Military Advisor to the Secretary of Homeland Security ; and as an operational advisor to the Secretary during Hurricanes Katrina and Rita.
 A native of Milwaukee, Rear Admiral Sullivan graduated from the Coast Guard Academy; earned a master’s degree in Communication Arts / Public Affairs from Cornell University; and is a graduate of Harvard University’s Kennedy School of Government Senior Executive Security Program.

 - Hossein Pourmand